 See the calendar.

-If you would like to find out the cost of an existing training listed on the [calendar], please contact the organizer listed.
+If you would like to find out the cost of an existing training listed on the calendar, please contact the organizer listed.
 If you would like to organize a training at your site, the cost will depend on factors such as length and which of our associates provides it.
-Thus, we quote rates based on a phone discussion with you.
-Email firstname.lastname@example.org if you are interested in setting up a time to talk by phone.
+Please see the Fact Sheet on Training for costs (they are listed in section 6 of that document).

 Not currently.
 The reason is that simply attending a “train-the-trainer” workshop is no guarantee of quality (in conducting the model, or training and supervising others on it).
 Moreover, Seeking Safety is easy to implement, and thus we do not see a need to train large numbers of trainers.
 We currently offer both training videos and expert training in the model, and have ample training dates available.
 In the future, we hope to develop web-based training that will offer a high-technology training option as well.